jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

 ## Basic Combat

-__Basic Combat__ is the most simple form of complete combat rules, dealing specifically with different characters on the fighting ground, performing different actions during combat.
+_Basic combat_ is the most simple form of complete combat rules, dealing specifically with different characters on the fighting ground, performing different actions during combat.